 3D Module: Extend to full 3D analysis.

-- Finite Element Module: Adds the ability to use shell and solid (brick) finite elements.
+- Finite Element Module: Adds the ability to use shell finite elements and solid finite elements (bricks).

-- Second Order & Buckling Analysis Module: Adds the option to perform second-order (P-delta) and buckling (global instability) analyses.
+- Second Order & Buckling Analysis Module: Adds the option to perform second-order analysis (P-delta) and buckling analysis (global instability).

-- Non-linear Analysis Module: Allows the you to incorporate geometric and material non-linear behaviour in the analysis, and use and catenary cable elements.
+- Non-linear Analysis Module: Allows the you to incorporate geometric non-linearity and material non-linear behaviour in the analysis, and use and catenary cable elements.
+This module also facilites stage analysis that account for elestic and inelastic deformation during construction stages.

-- Dynamic Analysis Module: Enables you to determine mode shapes and natural frequencies of 3D structures, and also perform harmonic (cyclic loads) and seismic (response spectrum) analyses.
+- Dynamic Analysis Module: Enables you to determine mode shapes and natural frequencies of 3D structures, and also perform harmonic analysis (cyclic loads) and seismic analysis (response spectrum).

 When using shell finite elements to model concrete slabs and walls, Frame Analysis can calculated reinforcement steel quantities.
 It can do this for bending and/or in-plane stresses.